Zondax/fvm-as-sdk/README.md

 ### Utils
 Any other auxiliary function SDK needs in order to handle some specific task, such as parsing base64 arrays or handling cid values, finds its place in this folder.

+## How to use it?
+### Compile
+To compile the project to WASM, please run `yarn asbuild`.
+It will generate two binaries, `debug.wasm` and `release.wasm`.

+### Import on another project
+Most cases you will use this project as a building block to create more advanced applications.
+If you want to import it on that project, you just need to do `yarn add fvm-as-sdk` to add it to your project.
+Then, you only need to import it using `import sdk from "fvm-as-sdk/assembly"`.
+All the functions will be then available for you to use.

 ## Use cases
 - [Hello world](https://github.com/Zondax/fil-hello-world-actor-as)